Polish Shotgun Accident | 4 rules to not get shot

 What are the four universal rules of firearm safety?

 The four universal rules are: 1.
-Treat all guns as loaded.
-2. Maintain muzzle discipline (never point a gun at anything you are not willing to destroy).
-3. Keep your finger off the trigger until your sights are on target and you've decided to fire.
+Treat all firearms as if they are loaded.
+2. Never point a firearm at anything you are not willing to destroy.
+3. Keep your finger off the trigger until your sights are on the target and you have decided to fire.
 4. Be sure of your target and what is beyond it.

-What is the difference between an accidental discharge and a negligent discharge?
+What is the difference between an Accidental Discharge (AD) and a Negligent Discharge (ND)?

-An accidental discharge (AD) is typically caused by a mechanical failure in the firearm.
-A negligent discharge (ND) is caused by human error, such as failing to follow safety rules, improper handling, or lack of trigger discipline.
-Most firearm 'accidents' are actually NDs.
+An Accidental Discharge (AD) is caused by a mechanical failure of the firearm.
+A Negligent Discharge (ND) is caused by human error, such as improper handling or failure to follow safety rules.
+Most 'accidents' are actually NDs.

 How can complacency lead to firearm accidents?